 Assistant Team Physician

-With clinical interests in gait analysis, musculoskeletalrehabilitation, concussionmanagement and jointinjections, Dr. Rainbow is committed to keeping her patients informed and inspired in all areas of their health.
-In addition to the Hounds, she assists as primary care physician for South Mecklenburg High School football teams.
-When not practicing medicine, she enjoys tennis, running and traveling.
+Dr. Rainbow returns for a third season as the Hounds’ assistant team physician.
+With clinical interests in gait analysis, musculoskeletal rehabilitation, concussion management and joint injections, Dr. Rainbow is committed to keeping her patients informed and inspired in all areas of their health.
+In addition to her duties with the Hounds, Dr. Rainbow assists as a primary care physician for the South Mecklenburg High School football team.

 Head Athletic Trainer

-Rebecca is a full time staff certified athletic trainer at Queens University of Charlotte, where she has had the opportunity to be the certified athletic trainer for their Men's Lacrosse, Volleyball, Swim teams and Cheer squad.
-Rebecca has worked with lacrosse teams throughout her career as a certified athletic trainer at the high school - Horace Greeley High School in Chappaqua NY, Weddington High School in Matthews NC - and Division II and III collegiate levels (Queens University of Charlotte, SUNY Cortland, and Messiah College respectively).
-Prior to working at Queens University of Charlotte, Rebecca was the head certified athletic trainer for the Weddington School District in Matthews, NC where she taught their sports medicine classes, and Millersburg PA as a physical therapy aide in their local physical therapy clinic along with the head athletic trainer for the Millersburg School District.
+Rebecca returns for a fourth season as a member of the OrthoCarolina Medical Team and the Hounds’ Head Athletic Trainer.
+Rebecca also is a full-time staff certified athletic trainer at Queens University of Charlotte, where she has had the opportunity to be the certified athletic trainer for men's lacrosse, volleyball, swimming and cheerleading.
+Rebecca has worked with lacrosse teams throughout her career as a certified athletic trainer at the high school (Horace Greeley in Chappaqua N.Y. and Weddington in Matthews N.C.) and Division II and III collegiate levels (Queens, SUNY Cortland and Messiah College respectively).
+Prior to joining Queens, Rebecca was the head certified athletic trainer for the Weddington School District in Matthews, N.C., where she taught their sports medicine classes.
+She also served the Millersburg, PA school district as a physical therapy aide in their local physical therapy clinic along with the head athletic trainer for the Millersburg School District.

-Rebecca started her bachelors degree at SUNY Cortland, where she majored in Athletic Training and Physical Education, and finshed her degree at Messiah College in Harrisburg PA graduating with a degree in Kinesiology concentrating in Athletic Training.
-Rebecca grew up in Millwood, NY and currently resides in Tega Cay, SC.
+Rebecca started her bachelors degree at SUNY Cortland, where she majored in Athletic Training and Physical Education, and finshed her degree at Messiah College in Harrisburg, PA, graduating with a degree in Kinesiology concentrating in Athletic Training.
+Rebecca grew up in Millwood, N.Y. and currently resides in Tega Cay, S.C.